wiredtiger/wiredtiger/tools/modularity_check/README.md

-./modularity_check.py who_is_used_by evict                   # Report all other modules used by the log module ./modularity_check.py list_cycles conn                       # Report all dependency cycles up to length 3 that include conn/ ./modularity_check.py explain_cycle "['log', 'meta', 'txn']" # Explain why the provided depenency cycle exists
+./modularity_check.py who_is_used_by evict                   # Report all other modules used by the log module ./modularity_check.py list_cycles conn                       # Report all dependency cycles up to length 3 that include conn/ ./modularity_check.py explain_cycle "['log', 'meta', 'txn']" # Explain why the provided depenency cycle exists ./modularity_check.py privacy_report txn                     # Report which structs and fields in a module are private ./modularity_check.py generate_dependency_file               # WIP: Generate a text representation of the dependency graph.
+Can be used to detect dependency changes over time.
 ```

 ## Important notes: